ArkStructCodes/autodle/README.md

 ## Building

-To create a production version:
+To create a production build:

 ```bash
 npm run build
 ```

 You can preview the production build with `npm run preview`.

-> To deploy, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+To deploy somewhere other than Vercel, you will need to install the appropriate [adapter](https://kit.svelte.dev/docs/adapters) for your target environment and setup a cron job as defined in `vercel.json`.